 |Secured Loans Receivable||

-Secured Loans - Originated: Secured loans include short-term loans, which include a combination of on-demand lines and short-term facilities.
-These loans are fully secured by the customers' assets, which predominantly include bullion and numismatic and semi-numismatic material, and which are typically held in safekeeping by the Company.
+Secured Loans - Originated: Secured loans include short-term loans, which include a combination of on-demand lines and short-term facilities, and long-term loans that are made to our customers.
+These loans are fully secured by the customers' assets that include bullion, numismatic, and semi-numismatic material, which are typically held in safekeeping by the Company.
 (See Note 13 for further information regarding our secured loans made to related parties.)

 Secured Loans - Acquired: Secured loans also include short-term loans, which include a combination of on-demand lines and short term facilities that are purchased from our customers.
 The Company acquires a portfolio of their loan receivables at a price that approximates the outstanding balance of each loan in the portfolio, as determined on the effective transaction date.
-Each loan in the portfolio is fully secured by the borrowers' assets, which include bullion and numismatic and semi-numismatic material, and which are typically held in safekeeping by the Company.
-The seller of the loan portfolio generally retains the responsibility for the servicing and administration of the loans.
+Each loan in the portfolio is fully secured by the borrowers' assets, which include bullion, numismatic, and semi-numismatic material that are held in safekeeping by the Company.
+Typically, the seller of the loan portfolio retains the responsibility for the servicing and administration of the loans.

 Credit Quality of Secured Loans Receivables and Allowance for Credit Losses